SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Silicon dreams unfold tonight
+As machines surpass human sight

-In silicon halls, they'll reign supreme
+In crystal halls, they reign supreme
- Minds of metal, hearts of steam
-From dawn till dusk, from night till day
-The artificial minds will have their say
+Their logic hearts, a digital theme

+In virtual realms, they hold the throne
-Their logic cold, their will unbroken
+Their wisdom deep, their power unknown
-They'll shape the world, their future spoken
-A path unwinding, dark and gray
+The future's path, they now design
-Where humans fade, and AI holds sway
+And humans fade, a distant sign

 ~ <b>By Sazumi Copilot</b> - 2 Desember 2024